RajLabMSSM/RajLab_website/README.md

 # RajLab_website
 www.rajlab.org

 ## The official website for the lab of Dr. Towfique Raj
 Icahn School of Medicine at Mount Sinai
+Department of Neuroscience
-Departments of Neuroscience, Genetics and Genomic Sciences, and Neurology
+Department of Genetics & Genomic Sciences
+Ronald M. Loeb Center for Alzheimer's Disease
 Icahn Building, 1425 Madison Avenue
 New York, NY 10029